KishanBillava/KishanBillava.github.io/index.md

 ### About me

-Completed B.E in Mechatronics and have 4 year of work experence as Service Desk Engineer
+Completed B.E in Mechatronics and have 4 year of work experience as Service Desk Engineer
-- Providing IT Support for AD account, Office365, VDI, Windows 10 and linux system
-- Documentation for newly release module of the software, testing and bug reporting
-- Troubleshooting Software, Hardware and Network issue through phone, email and chat
+- Troubleshooting Software, Hardware and Network issue as a IT Support Engineer
-- Knowledge of scripting language Python and SQL
+- Knowledge of scripting language Python

 **Looking to change career path and move from Support Engineer to AI Engineer**